Borden Ladner Gervais

 Borden Ladner Gervais LLP (abbreviated as BLG) is a full-service law firm in Canada with almost 900 lawyers, intellectual property agents and other professionals.
 With two hundred years of history going back to the 1823 founding of McMaster Gervais, it has offices in Toronto, Montréal, Vancouver, Ottawa, and Calgary.
 BLG is governed by a partnership board composed of partners from across Canada.
 Sean Weir served as the firm's first National Managing Partner until 2018, and was succeeded in the position by John Murphy of the Montréal office.

 BLG was ranked in 16 practice areas in the 2024 edition of Chambers Global, and is known for its practices in disputes, corporate/M&A, international trade, energy, environment, labour and employment, healthcare, shipping, infrastructure and construction, and procurement law.
 BLG was named a leading law firm in The Canadian Legal Lexpert® Directory, with 238 lawyers recognized as leaders.

-Former Supreme Court of Canada Justice Louise Arbour joined the firm in 2014 and is currently jurist in residence.
+Former Supreme Court of Canada Justice Louise Arbour joined the firm in 2014.
 Supreme Court of Canada Justice Thomas Cromwell, who authored the landmark Bhasin v Hrynew decision on the common law duty of good faith, joined the firm in 2017.
 In 2023, Jacques R. Fournier, retired Chief Justice of the Superior Court of Québec, joined the firm's Disputes group and in 2024, former Justice of the Court of Appeal of Alberta Marina Paperny joined as Senior Counsel.

 Over the years, the firm has produced a Prime Ministers, an Attorney General, appellate court justices, law school deans, an ambassador to the United States, and directors of numerous national corporations.
 It has represented many of Canada's most well-known blue chip companies including Hudson's Bay Co., Canadian Pacific Railway, Bank of Montreal, Prudential Life, Alcan, Royal Trust, Bell Canada, General Electric, DuPont and Dominion Textiles.
 The firm was also counsel to the Prince of Wales.